 If left untreated, diabetic retinopathy can cause blindness and a detached retina.

 What to Eat

 When preserving your eyes in old age you need to eat natural, whole foods.
-That means no more processed foods, foods with added sugars or greasy, sloppy messes of food like burgers and chili cheese fries.
+That means you should eat fewer processed foods, foods with added sugars, or greasy burgers and chili cheese fries.

 Some of these foods include: